Skip to main content

 {'x': SparseVarValues(name="x", values={(2,): 1, (3,): 1, (4,): 1}, shape=(5,), var_type=VarType.CONTINUOUS)}

 Using var_values, we can get a dictionary whose key is the name of decision variable and whose value is the information of the decision variable SparseVarValues.
-SparseVarValues.valuse property contains the value of each index of the decision variable.
+SparseVarValues.values property contains the value of each index of the decision variable.